nehavwk222/Digital-Marketing-Campaign-Conversion-Prediction/README.md

-## Overview

-This project leverages machine learning to predict customer conversions in digital marketing campaigns.
-By analyzing demographics, campaign engagement metrics, and purchase history, the model identifies high-probability converters, enabling marketing teams to target effectively and optimize campaign ROI.
-The project also includes a **Streamlit web application** for real-time predictions.
+💡 Project Overview and Goal
+The core objective is to develop a robust machine learning model that predicts customer conversions based on various demographic and engagement factors.

+By accurately identifying potential converters, this solution provides a critical advantage in the highly competitive digital marketing landscape.

+Key Goal: Develop a predictive model to improve campaign targeting, increase conversion rates, and ultimately maximize Return on Advertising Spend (ROAS).

 ---